th3incredibl3hulk/rackspace-how-to/content/rackspace-migration-manager/migration-faq.md

 #### Will you eventually decommission your public cloud?

 Rackspace has made no decision to decommission our public cloud.
-We continue to invest in it.
+We continue to invest in it with development, engineering and operations resources.
 We are simply making it easier for customers who want to migrate to AWS infrastructure to do so, while keeping the Rackspace expertise and support that they value.